The aim of the Pragmatics of SAT (PoS) workshop series is to provide a venue for researchers working on

 Each submission will be reviewed by at least three members of the program committee.

 Authors should provide enough information and/or data for reviewers to confirm any performance claims.
-This includes links to a runnable system, access to benchmarks, reference to a public performance results, etc.

-The deadlines are unified across all PoS tracks.
-They have been decided to allow the authors to submit rejected papers from FLoC conferences such as SAT and to get notified before the FLoC early registration deadline.
-One author of each accepted paper is expected to present it at the workshop in person.
+All deadlines are AOE and unified across all PoS tracks.
+They have been decided to allow the authors to submit rejected papers from FLoC conferences such as SAT.

 For any questions related to the workshop, the preferred solution to contact the organizers is to send